The purpose of this policy is to:

 If you would like to make a formal complaint, in most cases, depending on the nature of the complaint raised, our school will first seek to understand the issues before working towards a resolution.
 The following process will apply:

-- Complaint received: Please either email, telephone or arrange a meeting through the front office with] the principal to outline your complaint so that we can fully understand what the issues are.
+- Complaint received: Please either email, telephone or arrange a meeting through the front office with the Principal to outline your complaint so that we can fully understand what the issues are.
+We can discuss your complaint in a way that is convenient for you, whether in writing, in person or over the phone.

-- Information gathering: Depending on the issues raised in the complaint, the principal may need to gather further information to properly understand the situation.
-This process may also involve speaking to others to obtain details about the situation or the concerns raised.
+- Information gathering: Depending on the issues raised in the complaint, the Principal may need to gather further information to properly understand the situation.
+This process may also involve speaking to others to obtain details about the situation about the situation or the concerns raised.

 - Timelines: Frankston SDS will acknowledge receipt of your complaint as soon as possible (usually within 48 hours) and will seek to resolve complaints in a timely manner.
 Depending on the complexity of the complaint, we may need some time to gather enough information to fully understand the circumstances of your complaint.
 We will endeavour to complete any necessary information gathering and hold a resolution meeting where appropriate within 10 working days of the complaint being raised.
 In situations where further time is required, Frankston SDS will consult with you and discuss any interim solutions to the dispute that can be put in place.